kiokuless/incomplete-json-parser-go/README.md

 ### Advanced Options
 - **WithIgnoreExtraCharacters**: Option to ignore text after valid JSON
 - **WithAllowUnescapedNewlines**: Option to allow unescaped newlines in JSON strings
+- **WithRequiredFields**: Option to validate that all non-omitempty fields are present
 - **Functional Options**: Clean API for parser configuration

 ## API Reference